jp3142/JMETTS_models_and_pipeline/README.md

 You can plot every training results (loss / metrics / plots) of a whole `<experiments_dir`> directory (containing all experiments).
 To use this script please make sure that this directory is called **"my_logs"** otherwise the script won't be able to open tensorboard API.
 This script will start tensorboard in a new Firefox tab.
 Make sure firefox is installed on your computer (or edit the sh script to use another web browser).
 This script starts tensorboard on port 6006.
 The script kills the process when pressing a key in the command prompt.
 To see the current processes id present on this port you can use the command `lsof -i:6006`.
 To kill any concurrent process (for example when trying to start tensorboard if the previous tensorboard process is still running) you can use `kill <process_id>`.

 To execute tensorboard and visualize all data: `./run_tensorboard.sh my_logs/`.
-Make sure *julien_deepL* conda environment is activated before using this script or an error message will be displayed.
+Make sure *env.yml* conda environment is activated before using this script or an error message will be displayed.

 # Metric names and descriptions